-- Vessels licensed in Canada must possess a current Ministry of Transportation certificate (Canada Steamship Inspection Certificate) for the purposes for which the vessel is to be used.
-The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all federal Transport Canada regulations. - Vessels licensed in the U.S.A. must possess a current U.S. Coast Guard inspection sticker.
-The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all applicable safety regulations.

-- 3. All vessels shall adhere to the regulations for power driven vessels underway in International Waters.
+- 1. Vessels licensed in the U.S.A. must possess a current U.S. Coast Guard inspection sticker.
+The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all applicable safety regulations. - 2.
+All vessels shall adhere to the regulations for power driven vessels underway in International Waters.
 In relation to the practice of drifting at night, the operator must maintain a proper lookout and ensure that his/her vessel is properly lighted as per the regulations (specifically 1972 International Regulations for Prevention of Collisions at Sea (72 COLREGS): Rule 2, 5 and 23.
-These regulations are available online at: CG NRHB 20151231.pdf (uscg.gov) - 4.
-All safety equipment (such as life rafts) must have passed inspection requirements and be of sufficient capacity for the vessel captain, crew, and all IPHC Secretariat aboard. - 5.
-The IPHC will provide immersion suits, personal EPIRBs, and personal floatation devices for its employees. - 6.
+These regulations are available online at: USCG.gov. - 3.
+All safety equipment (such as life rafts) must have passed inspection requirements and be of sufficient capacity for the vessel captain, crew, and all study participants including IPHC Secretariat aboard. - 4.
+The IPHC will provide immersion suits, personal EPIRBs, and personal floatation devices for its employees. - 5.
 No alcohol consumption or illegal drug use is allowed aboard IPHC chartered vessels, including days at sea, anchor days, or when the vessel is at the dock.